STAR-swarm/STAR/README.md

 The task manager supports simulation for sanity check of the configurations set.
 ![sample](media/sample.gif)

-## Landmark localisation
+## Landmark-based localisation
-This module supports landmark localisation which correct the pose of the drone using fiducial markers.
+This module supports landmark-based localisation which correct the pose of the drone using fiducial markers.
 ![sample](media/relocalization.gif)

 ## Obstacles simple polygon generation